-Excessive phosphate locks up whatever calcium and magnesium is present, denying the plant the ability to synthesise both quality protein and quality forage calories in the form of pectins and hemi-cellulose.
+Excessive phosphates lock up whatever calcium and magnesium is present, denying the plant the ability to synthesise both quality protein and quality forage calories in the form of pectins and hemi-cellulose.

-Potassium is involved in nearly every aspect of plant growth, and is needed to convert nitrogen into protein, thereby reducing the amount of non-protein nitrogen (nitrate) in the system.
+Potassium is involved in early every aspect of plant growth, and is needed to convert nitrogen into protein, thereby reducing the amount of non-protein nitrogen (nitrate) in the system.

 Sulphur is required for the formation of vitamins and chlorophyll, and deficiency symptoms can include small and spindly plants, delayed maturity, reduced nodulation in legumes, and fruits that do not fully mature.

 Good nitrogen management is one of the most important issues in our quest to build both profitability and sustainability, and each hectare has the equivalent of over 74,000 tones of nitrogen above it in the atmosphere.